Russ Harvey Consulting - Computer and Internet Services

 Only you can determine if the risks are worth the value you obtain from an offline computer.

-Replacing the obsolete computer with a new computer or installing Linux are options you should consider.
+Replacing the obsolete computer with a new computer or installing an alternative operating system are options you should consider.

 Return to top